aerogear/charmil/docs/src/charmil_config.md

   2. Import the Charmil Config package by adding the following line at the top of that file:
       ```go
-      import "github.com/aerogear/charmil/core/config"
+      import c "github.com/aerogear/charmil/core/config"
       ```
-  3. Store a new instance of the Charmil Config handler by calling the `New` function.
+  3. Define a struct whose fields represent the keys to all the values that you want to store as config and create an instance of it.
+      **Important**: Every field of the defined struct needs to be exportable (ie. start with an uppercase letter).
+The unexportable fields cannot be stored as config.

             _Example:_

             ```go
-      h := config.New()
+          	type config struct {
+          		Key1 string
+          		Key2 string
+          		Key3 string
+          		Key4 string
+          	}

+          	cfg = &config{}
             ```

-  4. Create an instance of the `CfgFile` struct, passing all the required settings for the local config file as fields.
-Once this is done, pass that `CfgFile` instance as an argument into the `InitFile` method, in order to link the local config file to the pointer receiver ie. handler.
+  4. Store a new instance of the Charmil Config handler by calling the `NewHandler` function while passing the path of local config file and the instance of the config struct (initialized in the last step) as arguments.

       _Example:_

       ```go
-      f = config.CfgFile{
-      	Name: "config",
-      	Type: "yaml",
-      	Path: "./examples/host",
-      }

-      h.InitFile(f)
+      h = c.NewHandler("./examples/host/config.json", cfg)
       ```

   5. Load config values from the local config file using the `Load` method.